Dave's Travel Pages

 A few of the frequently asked questions about traveling to Naxos from Santorini include:

-How do I get from Santorini to Naxos?
+Can you do a day trip from Santorini to Naxos?

 Can you fly from Santorini to Naxos?